-21. For very large complex schemes the Council may arrange appropriate presentations to Councillors by the potential applicant.
-This is seen as beneficial to inform councillors at an early stage and to encourage pre-application discussion and free flow of information on what are often complex issues.
+24. For large or complex schemes the Council may arrange appropriate presentations to Councillors by the applicant.
+This is seen as beneficial to inform councillors at an early stage and to encourage pre-application discussion and free flow of information on what are often complex or controversial issues.
 The Council itself will also organise presentations to keep councillors informed generally on matters which appear to have or are likely to have strategic importance for the Borough.
 The Planning Development Manager may also organise technical briefings on major developments at which developers may be present.
-At any such presentations, raising concerns and questions, debating the issues but not coming to fixed or final positions in advance of the full debate at Planning Committee.
+At any such presentations councillors should abide by the guidance in this Code, listening to presentations, raising concerns and questions, debating the issues but not coming to fixed or final positions in advance of the full debate at Planning Committee.